Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Cross-Layer Extraction for Persistent Neurons

 \subsubsection{Experimental Verification.}

-To verify the feasibility of the cross-layer extraction, experiments were conducted using the model employed in the experimental verification for the unified consistent algorithm.
-A model with 128 units in each hidden layer was utilized, assuming 4 unrecoverable neurons in the 4th layer.
-The cross-layer extraction was performed using 4 distinct \intersectionspaces in the 5th layer.
-After applying the cross-layer extraction, four vectors were collected, and their singular values were
+To verify the feasibility of cross-layer extraction, we conducted experiments using the same model as in the unified consistency algorithm.
+We consider models in which the 4th layer contains 1, 2, and 13 persistent neurons for 64, 128, and 256 hidden units, respectively, and attempt to recover them via cross-layer extraction from the \intersectionspaces in the 5th layer.
+For the models with 64 and 128 hidden units, we collected 6 vectors via cross-layer extraction, while for the model with 256 hidden units, we collected 15 vectors.
+For each hidden-unit configuration, we repeated the experiment 30 times. \Cref{fig:span_recovery} shows the scree plots of the corresponding singular values.

-Two non-zero singular values were observed, which implies two out of four unrecoverable neurons were persistent and the others were dead.
-We also evaluated the principal angles between the space spanned by the recovered two vectors and the space spanned by the true (persistent) neuron's weights.
-It was $(0, 2.11 \times 10^{-8})$, which identify the original span successfully.
-Finally, we recovered the signature and bias for the 5th layer using the recovered span.
-As a result, we confirmed that each neuron's output is identical to the original output after normalization.
+From these experiments, we observed a clear rank deficiency, and the observed rank corresponds to the number of persistent neurons.
+We also evaluated the principal angles between the space spanned by the recovered vectors and that spanned by the true (persistent) neuron weights.
+The largest principal angle was approximately $10^{-8}$, which indicates successful recovery of the original span.